 San Francisco Church

-It was built in the 14th century and considered, in 1996, a UNESCO World Heritage Site.
-Also known as the “Golden Church”, this church-museum is distinguished by the golden carvings in its interior.
+San Francisco Church was built in the 14th century and became a UNESCO World Heritage Site in 1996.
+Also known as the “Golden Church”, this church-museum is distinguishable by the golden carvings in its interior.

 Dinning in Porto